UMLCloudComputing/UMLCloudComputing.github.io/README.md

 All markdown files containing documentation details of the projects are in **docs/projects/** with the project's name marking the folder that contain's it's documentation

-All markdown files containing tutorial details are in **docs/tutorials/** with the specific tutorial's name marking the folder that contain's it's files.
+All markdown files containing tutorial details are in **docs/resources/** with the specific resource/class's name marking the folder that contain's it's files.

 All markdown files containing activity details are in **docs/activities/** with the specific activity's name marking the folder that contain's it's files.